VeselinovStf/Xamarin.Forms-Study-Works/README.md

 ### Extending Xamarin.Forms
 - Exposing platform-specific user interface functionality is key to having shared native functionality.
 This course will teach you to extend Xamarin.Forms to expose that native functionality.

+### Testing Xamarin.Forms Applications
+- User satisfaction, product agility and code quality can all be improved with effective testing.
+This course will teach you how to write effective unit tests and UI tests for your Xamarin.Forms applications.

 ### Integrating Google Maps into Xamarin.Forms Apps
 - Adding maps to an app are a great way to enhance its usability and feature set.
 This course will focus on adding Google Maps to an existing Xamarin.Forms app.